|Latest version||2.3 ( 26 june 2014 )|

 - Additional plugins are available:

-- Extending Coding Rules using XPath.
+- Extending Coding Rules.
 To navigate the AST, download the SSLR Java Toolkit.

 All the valuable rules from PMD and Checkstyle were rewritten based on our own SSLR technology.
 These rules are now available in the SonarQube repository.
 Deprecated rules from PMD and Checkstyle are flagged as so and their replacement is stated in the rule description: